 Thank you for your interest in supporting us - it will make a difference in the lives of children and families who are hurting!

 Client and staff safety is always a top priority for our programs.

 Based on general precautions recommended by public health experts in the wake of COVID-19’s spread, we’ve decided to postpone non-treatment-related group visits to our facilities.
 Lunch & Learns and group volunteer activities will be rescheduled.
 Individual visitors are being restricted to those deemed medically necessary by state workers or Maryhurst clinicians.
 They will be subject to a health screening before any form of client contact.

 On our residential campuses, kids live together in shared cottages staffed by our counselors.
 Like all healthcare facilities, we're taking added precautions.
 Staff and clients are practicing social distancing where appropriate and possible.
 To protect everyone's safety, our campus is observing heightened attention to (and communication around) the proper use of sanitizer and cleaning agents.
-Quarantine plans have been made should a child in our residential program develop symptoms.
+Quarantine plans have been made for any child in our residential program developing symptoms and returning a positive COVID-19 test.
 Immunocompromised staff have been given the option to work from home, and Disability Leave benefits have been temporarily expanded.
 Our community-based therapists are used to meeting with children and families in their homes.
-We're quickly moving clients to telehealth options as technology permits.
+We've moved counseling clients to telehealth options as technology permits.